tigeryuxu/Xu_Bergles_2021_Oligo_Track/README.md

 * overall, images should resemble input in the "demo data" folder.
 * Each timepoint should have corresponding individual multipage tiff stack
 * Each tiff stack must be single channel, grayscale, uint8 and named in ascending order of timeseries
 * Image pixel scale is VERY important!
 The expected scaling is: 0.83 um/px in XY and 3 um/px in Z. To avoid segmentation artifacts, please down- or up-sample your data appropriately to match this scaling.
+UPDATE: the pipeline now offers an automatic way to down- or up-sample your data.
+Simply input the original pixel resolution (um/px) of your data when prompted by the Seg-CNN GUI.
+This will be used to determine the amount of scaling needed.
+The output data will thus be scaled to 0.83 um/px in XY and 3 um/px in Z by the pipeline.

 ### Analysis pipeline overview:
 1. Run Seg_CNN_inference.py.
 Select input folders as indicated by GUI. (*remember to activate virtual environment as above)